Search Blogs

 Average Rent: About $1,600/month for a one-bedroom apartment

-Pikesville offers a suburban lifestyle with excellent schools, shopping, and religious centers.
-If you are hunting for the safest neighborhoods in Baltimore that are just outside city limits but still accessible, Pikesville offers the best of both worlds.
+Pikesville provides a suburban lifestyle with great schools, shopping, and religious centers.
+If you are looking for the safest neighborhoods in Baltimore that are just outside the city limits but still accessible, Pikesville has the best of both worlds to offer.

 10. Guilford

-Why it is safe: Known for its stately homes and meticulously maintained green spaces, Guilford offers an upscale, quiet atmosphere.
-Tree-lined streets, historic architecture, and tight-knit neighbors all contribute to the low crime and strong community pride, key reasons it is considered one of the safest neighborhoods in Baltimore City.
+Why it is safe: Guilford is recognized for its grand residences and beautifully kept green spaces, and it has an upscale, serene atmosphere.
+The crime rate is low, and there is strong community pride, which are the main reasons it is ranked as one of the safest neighborhoods in Baltimore.

 Crime Rate: Over 60% lower than citywide average